tributemedia/tm_sitemap/README.md

 ## Installation

+**IMPORTANT** - Before installing, make sure you disable and uninstall any previously used XML Sitemap modules.

-To install, simply upload this feature to your modules folder.
+To install, simply upload and enable this feature to your modules folder.
 Make sure you have the [Views Data Export](https://www.drupal.org/project/views_data_export) module, as it is a dependency for this feature.

 ## FAQ